daandvs/otorace/README.md

 otorace
 =======

-side project where mobile devices can connect to a host and race against each other
+... work in progress.
+Side project where mobile devices can connect to a host and race against each other.